ForrestChew/Loan-Marketplace/README.md

 In the root of your project directory, create a .env file and add your Moralis Server URL and Application ID.
 ![](readmePhotos/moralis_env_info.PNG)
 <br>
-In the projects debt_marketplace directory, add another .env file, but this time add your private key and your Web3 provider URL.
-Moralis has their own node providers, but you are free to use any provider you wish as long as it's for the Rinkey testnet.
+In the projects debt_marketplace directory, add another .env file, and add your provider url, your private key, and you Etherscan API token.
 ![](readmePhotos/debt_marketplace_env_info.PNG)
 <br>
 ### 5) Install node dependencies <br>